ZenitH-AT/nvidia-update/README.md

 # nvidia-update (ZenitH-AT fork)

-Checks for a new version of the Nvidia driver, downloads and installs it.
+Checks for a new version of the Nvidia Driver, downloads and installs it.

 ## Usage